 There are two main ways you can get taxed on a mutual fund: by selling your shares or by collecting a capital gains distribution.
 While you can’t defer taxes on those gains entirely, you can manage them in a few different ways that we’ve described above.
 The important thing is to understand how you might be taxed so that you can properly plan for any tax that you may owe, depending on what you want to do with your investments.

 Tips for Tax Planning

 - For many investors, mutual funds are an excellent way to balance diversification with gains.
-But are you one of them?
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+A financial advisor can help you implement a strategy like this.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - We have gone into even more depth on how all of this may work for you in our deep dive into how taxes work with mutual funds.